miniohq/datalake_ref_arch/README.md

 # Modern Datalake Reference Architecture

-This repo contains the configuration necessary to spin up a MinIO powered open-source and modern data lake on a single machine.
-It can be used for training, experimentation, curriculum development, hands-on demonstration.
+This repo contains the configuration necessary to spin up a MinIO powered open-source and modern data lake.
+It can be used for training, experimentation, curriculum development, and hands-on demonstration.
+It is not production-grade.

 ### Key Components
 - [MinIO](https://min.io/docs/minio/linux/index.html) - S3 compatible object storage layer for data
-- [Dremio](https://docs.dremio.com/) - Used for running SQL queries and as a catalog service.
+- [Dremio](https://docs.dremio.com/) - A lakehouse management service that offers a data catalog, SQL interface, and Iceberg compatible compute engine.
-- [Apache Iceberg](https://iceberg.apache.org/docs/1.3.1/) - The table format we use to store our data in the lake giving us many benefits like ACID compliance, schema evolution, time travel.
+- [Apache Iceberg](https://iceberg.apache.org/docs/1.3.1/) - The table format we use to store our data in the lake giving us many benefits like ACID compliance, schema evolution, and data time travel.
-- [Project Nessie](https://projectnessie.org/) - Git like version control for data
+- [Project Nessie](https://projectnessie.org/) - Git like version control for data.
-- [Apache Spark](https://spark.apache.org/docs/latest/) - Our compute engine for data ingestion
+- [Apache Spark](https://spark.apache.org/docs/latest/) - Our compute engine for data ingestion and transformation.
-- [Jupyter Notebooks](https://docs.jupyter.org/en/latest/) - An interactive python environment for data science and data engineering
+- [Jupyter Notebooks](https://docs.jupyter.org/en/latest/) - An interactive python environment for data science and data engineering.

 ### Building the Docker Image locally
-Note that our docker-compose.yml references a local image for spark_notebook that needs to be built before we can spin up the environment.
+Note that our docker-compose.yml references a local image for spark_notebook that needs to be built before we can spin up the environment with compose.
 ```bash
 $ docker build -t spark_notebook .
 ```